Technotise: Edit & I: Main Soundtrack

 Included as a special feature for the film's DVD release, it was later available to be downloaded free from the official film site.
 The link was functional until search engines stopped supporting Adobe Flash, making most of the links on the site unreachable even with Adobe Flash support extensions.
 There are currently no official methods to purchase or freely obtain the full soundtrack.

-The number of tracks for the soundtrack variate depending on the procurement method.
+The number of tracks for the soundtrack vary.
 The soundtrack originally downloaded from the official film site had 22 tracks listed, with some tracks omitted from the download link (specifically tracks High Dub, Jazzy Flow, Righteous Soldier short version, and Technotise), despite being credited in the film or were made during the film's development.
 The soundtrack on SoundCloud and Discogs would have 19 tracks listed, omitting additional tracks from the official film site one (specifically tracks Stvar Je Odluke, Stop on The Edge, and F.L.O.P.).
 The current list of 26 tracks includes all the songs that were present in the official film site download link, music video track variations, and songs listed in the film's credits.

 Three music videos were done for the release of the film and soundtrack, Stvar Je Odluke by Mini Morisi, Main Theme by Prototip featuring Žika Todorović, and Righteous Soldier (short version) by Maki Man & Rella.

 The track Technotise by Prototip was originally a single made in 2001 for the Technotise comic book.
-It would have a music video made for it that would appear in the film's Making Of documentary that was part of the DVD's special features.
+A music video appeared in the film's Making Of documentary as part of the DVD's special features.

-The soundtrack moves between techno, pop, reggae, synthwave, heavy metal, and ambient.
-Achieving a spectrum of sound comparable to big budget titles of the era such as Titan A.E and Vexille.
-Reminiscent of Yoko Shimomura's work on the Parasite Eve soundtrack and drawing clear influence from The Prodigy.